Search results for

 FAQs

 If your phone says it is charging, but you don’t see any progress, this could be due to a combination of reasons.
 For starters, it might just be that your phone is charging fast enough.
 Make sure you have a charger that can charge as fast as your phone can handle.
 Additionally, it could also be that your phone is using more battery than it is taking in.
-Try to avoid using your phone while plugged in, as this can both use a lot of resources and further heat up the device, which also slows down charging.
+Avoid using your phone while plugged in, as this can both use a lot of resources and further heat up the device, which also slows down charging.
 Additionally, try to minimize background app activity.

 There are multiple factors that could be stopping your phone from charging too fast.
 First, make sure both your wall charger and the cable can handle your phone’s charging speeds.
 Also, try to avoid overheating, as this slows down charging speeds.
 Maybe set the phone in a cooler place, or away from direct sunlight.

 If your charging cable’s tip doesn’t go into the port and stay in there firmly, you could be running into one of two issues.
 It could just be that there is debris in the port, which can stop the tip from going in entirely.
-The second possibility is a bit more worrying, as it could be that your phone’s charging port might be lose due to wear and tear.
+The second possibility is a bit more worrying, as it could be that your phone’s charging port might be loose due to wear and tear.
 If this is the case, the only solution is to get it fixed or replace the device.

 You might like